 Parsnips have a lovely sweet and nutty taste which is delicious when combined with the savoury flavour of roast meat and a rich gravy.

 Over in Ireland we often buy the parsnip together in a bag with carrots as they often get sold together.

 This is handy as I often cook my baked carrots with garlic anyway with a roast dinner.

-Sometimes I will bake the carrots together with the parsnips, depending what else we have in the oven (the potatoes make get roasted in the same roasting dish as the meat for example).
+Sometimes I will bake the carrots together with the parsnips, depending what else we have in the oven (the potatoes may get roasted in the same roasting dish as the meat for example).

 The parsnip is a root vegetable where the parsnip root is the edible part.
 If you are trying to grow it yourself be aware that the sap is toxic.